Universality in driven open quantum matter: Driven open criticality

 \textit{(ii)~Universal decoherence:} The fixed point that describes the driven open condensation transition is purely dissipative, i.e., the real parts of the couplings in the Keldysh action Eq.~\eqref{eq:S-driven-open-condensate-semiclassical} vanish, $K_c/K_d, r_c/r_d, u_c/u_d \to 0$.
 However, the RG flow toward this fixed point, which describes decoherence at large scales, is governed by a new universal critical exponent that is independent of the static and dynamical exponents, and the value of which distinguishes equilibrium from nonequilibrium conditions.
-The independence of the new exponent requires the existence of an additional microscopic scale in the Gaussian action~\cite{Goldenfeld1992}.
+The independence of the new exponent requires the existence of an additional microscopic scale in the Gaussian action \cite{Goldenfeld1992}.
 Since the spectral mass scale $- r_c + \imag r_d$ in Eq.~\eqref{eq:S-driven-open-condensate-semiclassical} is complex, there are in total four independent real microscopic parameters: $r_c$, $r_d$, $\gamma$, and a possible coupling $f$ to an external field, corresponding to a term $\int_{t, \mathbf{x}} f \left( j_c^{*} \psi_q + j_q^{*} \psi_c + \mathrm{c.c.} \right)$ with source fields $j_c$ and $j_q$.
 Consequently, there are also four independent critical exponents: the correlation length exponent $\nu$, the anomalous dimension $\eta$, the dynamical critical exponent $z$, and the new decoherence exponent.
 In contrast, the breaking of nonequilibrium conditions cannot lead to the occurrence of a new independent exponent at the transition to a phase with Ising order.
-Since the Langevin equation for a real field describing Ising order can only contain real coefficients, its emergent semiclassical description and the resulting critical behavior are identical to those of a system in thermal equilibrium~\cite{Mitra2006, Maghrebi2016}.
-Nevertheless, self-similar scaling with novel critical exponents can still occur in the dynamics in an underdamped regime that precedes relaxation to the thermal fixed point~\cite{paz2022driven,marino2022universality}, and novel nonequilibrium universality is possible in the coupled dynamics of two competing Ising order parameters as detailed below (Sec.~\ref{sec:competing}).
+Since the Langevin equation for a real field describing Ising order can only contain real coefficients, its emergent semiclassical description and the resulting critical behavior are identical to those of a system in thermal equilibrium \cite{Mitra2006, Maghrebi2016}.
+Nevertheless, self-similar scaling with novel critical exponents can still occur in the dynamics in an underdamped regime that precedes relaxation to the thermal fixed point \cite{paz2022driven,marino2022universality}, and novel nonequilibrium universality is possible in the coupled dynamics of two competing Ising order parameters as detailed below (Sec.~\ref{sec:competing}).
+In addition, very recent work has shown that for bosonic models with $N$-component complex fields, governed by the (classical) symmetry group $\mathrm{O}(N)\times \mathrm{U}(1)$, the equilibrium fixed point is unstable for any $N \geq 2$.
+Instead, there exist stable nonequilibrium fixed points hosting novel universal behavior~\cite{Daviet_2024}.
+Such models arise naturally near the onset of time crystalline order.
+Their phenomenology is similar to the critical dynamics of coupled competing Ising order parameters, which are addressed below (Sec.~\ref{sec:competing}).

 The fact that the value of the new exponent at the driven open condensation transition in 3D distinguishes equilibrium from nonequilibrium conditions can be traced back to a qualitative difference between the RG flows of the ratios $K_c/K_d$ and $u_c/u_d$ in and out of equilibrium, respectively: In equilibrium, these ratios are locked onto each other and there is a single rate at which they vanish asymptotically; in contrast, out of equilibrium, the flow of the ratios is described by three distinct rates, and the new exponent corresponds to the slowest one.
 This distinction is illustrated in Fig.~\ref{fig:semiclassical-RG-flow} in terms of the RG flow of the complex couplings $K = K_c + \imag K_d$ and $u = u_c + \imag u_d$.
 The microscopic nonequilibrium conditions thus manifest even at the largest asymptotic scales in a universal way.